maayazed/employee-tracker/README.md

 <div>
 <h4>Guide: </h4>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From the command line install the package.json dependencies then run index.js with node.
-The command-line prompts the user for inputs and selections from <a href='https://www.npmjs.com/package/inquirer'><code>inquirer</code></a> to customize the file myTeam.html generation.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From the command line install the package.json dependencies.
+In MySQL Workbench first run seed.sql then run schema.sql.
+Both .sql files are found in the db folder provided within this repository.
+Run index.js with node to start the application after the dependencies have been installed and the database has been seeded.
+The command-line prompts the user for selections and inputs from <a href='https://www.npmjs.com/package/inquirer'><code>inquirer</code></a> to enable user access and change to the database.
 </div>

 <hr>